tsnellgrove/dark_castle3/doc/to_do.md

 			- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced
 		- TBD: also doc_string on why NOT remove() command (too many wrong ways to use)
 			- CANCEL: create Garment class-specific remove() method that calls take() ??
-	- TBD: clean-up
-		- TBD: comment out unused code
-		- TBD: testing
-		- TBD: clean up comments
+	- TBD: full test
 	- TBD: update Food eat() with buff_try_key approach
 - TBD: refactor Switch
 - TBD: refactor Creature / attack() => 'attack x with y'
 	- TBD: Creature conditions to examine??